trussworks/formik-to-react-hook-form-migration-guide/README.md

 Keep the following in mind while breaking down the effort:
 - Formik and React Hook Form _can_ coexist within the same application, but it is _not_ recommended (and my not be possible) to use both within the same form, depending on your implementation.
 - Form components can only be effectively controlled by one form library.
-It is _not_ recommended to attempt to make contort your existing form components so that they can be used within the context of Formik or React Hook Form.
+It is _not_ recommended to attempt to contort your existing form components so that they can be used within the context of Formik and React Hook Form.
 - The test coverage of individual form components, as well as the forms themselves, and the end-to-end flow involving affected forms will directly and proportionately increase your confidence in the changes being made.
-- Tests that are written for Formik-based pieces of the applications should be agnostic of the form library choice, and therefore should not need to change outside of setup (context providing components and mocking, potentially) in unit tests.
+- Tests that are written for Formik-based pieces of the application should be agnostic of the form library choice, and therefore should not need to change outside of setup (context providing components and mocking, potentially) in unit tests.

-Given the context and constraints provided up until this point, and a little experimenting of our own, the ideal chunks we recommend evaluating are
+Given the context and constraints provided up until this point, and a little experimenting of our own, the ideal chunks we recommend evaluating are:
 - Increasing test coverage to 100% (or as close as is pragmatic, knowing each untested path or permutation increases the chance of leaking regressions), of component unit tests, and end-to-end or integration tests that exercise the form portions of your app.